 - Add files

-They’re base settings and cannot be moved or changed - something to be wary of.
-Having a feature image is nice - it’s the same basic premise as your Facebook cover photo - This could be really cool if you’re pitching aesthetically pleasing products, or just want to show off some of your best work!
+They’re base settings and cannot be moved or changed — something to be wary of.
+Having a feature image is nice and could be really cool if you’re pitching aesthetically-pleasing products, or want to show off some of your best work!

 The arrangement of files is pretty darn cool.
 The aim of the game for these showcases is to display your files/images/whatever you upload, into a formation that reflects how you want them to be accessed and viewed.

 You can arrange all your files in exactly the way you want, then add context with an intro message and file captions.

 Having a play with the alignment of files is fun and really allows you to create a professional looking page of content - rather than a bunch of tile display files in a row, which can be overwhelming.

 However, you can't make folders or different pages so everything is all on the main page.